ewantown/LifeInteractive/README.md

 There are projectiles of four sorts:
 - **Bullets** are fired with the 'x' key.
-If a bullet collides with a live cell, the cell dies of unnatural causes.
+If a bullet collides with a cell, the cell dies of unnatural causes.

 - **Seeds** are fired with the 'z' key.
-If a seed collides with a live cell, artificial life is generated immediately adjacent to the point of collision.
+If a seed collides with a cell, artificial life is generated immediately adjacent to the point of collision.

 - **Death rays** are fired with the 's' key.
 A death ray is *like* a bullet,